 - Depending on the kind of insomnia a person has, the reasons for insomnia can be situational, psychiatric, or medical.

 - Some of the causes of acute insomnia that can be called situational, include jet lag, sudden changes in the time you work, high altitude locations, stressful situations like a sudden loss of someone close, and a noisy environment that is not conducive to sleep.
+Uncomfortable temperatures in your sleeping area and withdrawal symptoms from certain substances can also be called situational causes.

 - When chronic insomnia is the problem, usual causes include psychological and certain physiological reasons.
 Psychological causes of insomnia include depression, anxiety, stress, bipolar disorder, and schizophrenia.